gildesmarais/sql_lint/README.md

 - The configuration file is merged with the default settings, which enable all checkers by default.
 - You can disable entire categories (e.g., `PostgreSQL`, `MySQL`, `Default`) by setting `Enabled: false`.
 - You can disable individual checkers by specifying their full name, e.g., `Default/SelectWithoutLimit`.
+- You can enable or disable parallel execution of the runner by setting `Runner.Parallel` to `true` or `false`.
 - If a checker or category is not specified, it defaults to enabled.

 This configuration system gives you fine-grained control over which SQL linting rules are applied during your test runs.